 - Eventually, after half an hour rolling around on the floor in fits of laughter, I managed to regain my composure.

 in (or by) fits and starts

-- With irregular bursts of activity: the economy was recovering in fits and startsMore example sentences
+- With irregular bursts of activity: the machine tends to go forward in fits and startsMore example sentences

 - The poetry is moving forward in fits and starts.